ros-controls/mujoco_ros2_control/mujoco_extensions/doc/mujoco_extensions.rst

     * For high density sensors, background processing will help avoid blocking ``mj_step`` for long periods.
     * Async processing requires a copy of the entirety of ``mjData``, so consumers should decide if the tradeoff is worth it.
+    * We recommend using the profiler in the simulate application to evaluate the timing differences.

 Note that rays that hit nothing or fall outside the min/max range return ``-1``.